Guide to Dental Implants

 This information is for educational purposes only and is not medical advice.
 Always consult with your dentist for appropriate examinations, treatment, testing, and care recommendations.

 Product availability may vary by location and plan type and is subject to change.
 All dental insurance policies contain exclusions and limitations.
 For costs and details of coverage, review your plan documents or contact a Cigna Healthcare representative.
-All Cigna Healthcare products and services are provided exclusively by or through operating subsidiaries of The Cigna GroupSM, including Cigna Health and Life Insurance Company and Cigna Dental Health, Inc. In Texas, the Dental plan is known as Cigna Dental Choice, and this plan uses the national Cigna DPPO Advantage network.
+All Cigna Healthcare products and services are provided exclusively by or through operating subsidiaries of The Cigna GroupSM, including Cigna Health and Life Insurance Company and Cigna Dental Health, Inc. In Texas, the insured dental product offered by CGLIC and CHLIC is referred to as the Cigna Dental Choice Plan and this plan utilizes the national Cigna Dental PPO Network.
 In Utah, all products and services are provided by Cigna Health and Life Insurance Company (Bloomfield, CT).

 I want to...